 The property interface and command set are specified apart from any usage model for the NVM, but rather only specifies the communication interface to the NVM subsystem.
-Thus, this specification does not specify whether the non-volatile memory system is used as a solid state drive, a main memory, a cache memory, a backup memory, a redundant memory, etc. Specific usage models are outside the scope, optional, and not licensed.
+Thus, this specification does not specify whether the NVM subsystem is used as a solid state drive, a main memory, a cache memory, a backup memory, a redundant memory, etc. Specific usage models are outside the scope, optional, and not licensed.